LorenzLamm/MemBrain/README.md

 #### Points and normals sampling
 According to the user's choice, points are sampled on one side of a membrane, together with their respective normal vectors.
 A normal voting procedure is performed to make the normal vectors more robust.

-To confirm that the correct side was picked, you can run the script "verify_picking_side.py".
+To confirm that the correct side was picked, you can run the script "step1b_inspect_picked_sides.py".

+#### Subvolume sampling and preprocessing
+In the next step, around each sampled position, a small cubic subvolume is sampled.
+It will later serve as our input to the neural network and will be assigned a score based on its distance to the next particle center.

+After sampling the subvolumes, each of them is normalized by aligning the contained membrane to the subvolume's x-y-plane.
+For this, the previously sampled normal vector is used.
+We rotate the subvolume, s.t. the normal vector now points upwards, i.e., it is parallel to the z-axis.

+#### Training the neural network

 ####